xoxzo/blog.xoxzo.com/content/Announcements/kpremium-lite-en.md

 Now we have more freedom on Xoxzo to user K-premium service.

+For all those wish to use K-premium service only to the KDDI numbers, here we released **Kpremium Lite** that looks up the carrier of the number and send **to only KDDI recipients** as K-premium sending.

+We hope you can well-utilize these options to suit your needs.

 Please feel free to contact us at (help@xoxzo.com) to inquire any further information or assistance concerning this upgrade.